As cybercrime soars during the pandemic, protect your company and your hard-won customer relationships.

 Some of the ransomware attacks have been fatal.
 Last year, hackers disabled the Düsseldorf University Hospital’s computers, so they could not give a patient life-saving treatment.

-Businesses must take precautions in 2021 to prevent and survive the endless waves of cybercrime.
+Businesses must take precautions to prevent and survive the endless waves of cybercrime.
 If they don’t, experts predict it will get worse.
+And credit card payment security should be a priority.

 Here are your five best weapons against breaches and ransomware